Arial-Z/Romaji-Renamer/README.md

   - Extract the script on a desired location.<br/>
   - Navigate to its location.<br/>
   - Rename default.env to .env<br/>
-  - Edit config.conf and fill out the variables.<br/>
+  - Edit .env and fill out the variables.<br/>
 ```
 #Url of the Plex server (Needed)
 plex_url=http://127.0.0.1:32400